google/temporian/docs/src/user_guide.md

 ## Serialization and deserialization of a graph

 Temporian graphs can be exported and imported to a safe-to-share file with `tp.save` and `tp.load`.
-In both functions input and output nodes need to be named, or be assigned a name by passing them as a dictionary.
+In both functions input and output Nodes need to be named, or be assigned a name by passing them as a dictionary.

 ```python
 # Define a graph.